-In the subsequent proceedings, the public (any person) has the opportunity to submit comments within a period which may not be less than 30 days from the publication of the information together with the notice of initiation of the proceedings.
-Environmental associations become participants in the subsequent proceedings if they register within 30 days from the date of publication of information on the subsequent proceeding.
+In the follow-up subsequent proceedings, the public (any person) has the opportunity to submit comments within a period which may not be less than 30 days from the publication of the information together with the notice of initiation of the proceedings.
+Environmental associations become participants in the follow-upsubsequent proceedings if they register within 30 days from the date of publication of information on the follow-up proceduresubsequent proceeding.
 The same applies to the affected territorial self-governing units.
-Persons concerned who are participants by law (typically neighbours - owners) do not have to register and therefore there is no time limit for their participation.
-Other persons concerned, within the meaning of the Aarhus Convention, have only consultative participation in the subsequent proceedings.
+Persons concerned who are participants by law (typically neighbours owners) do not have to register and therefore there is no time limit for their participation.
+Other The persons concerned, within the meaning of the Aarhus Convention, have only consultative participation in the follow-upsubsequent proceedings, so it is not relevant to address the time-limit for their registration as participants in the proceedings.

 There have been several significant changes since the original report.
 First of all, the new Building Act introduces unified permitting of plans, so that the decision on the location and permitting of construction are combined into one procedure.
 Furthermore, under the new Building Act, if the building authority orders an oral hearing, it must notify the parties to the proceedings and the authorities concerned of the date of the hearing at least 15 days in advance.
 If an oral hearing is not ordered, the building authority will set a deadline, which may not be shorter than 15 days, in the notification on the commencement of the proceedings, by which the parties to the proceedings may file objections.
 In the case of a project in an area where no zoning plan has been issued, the building authority will always order a public hearing.
 In the case of EIA projects in an area where a zoning plan has been issued, the building authority may order a public hearing.
-The public hearing must be announced to the public by public notice and may be scheduled no earlier than 30 days after the date of service of the public notice, during which time the building authority shall allow anyone to inspect the decision documents (Section 188 and Section 189).
+The public hearing must be announced to the public- by- public notice and may be scheduled no earlier than 30 days after the date of service of the public notice, during which time the building authority shall allow anyone to inspect the decision documents (Section 188 and Section 189).
 At the same time, the objections of the parties to the proceedings must be lodged at the latest at the oral hearing or, where appropriate, at the public hearing and, if no hearing has been ordered, within the time limit laid down in the notice initiating the proceedings.
 The building authority will only take into account and deal with objections lodged at a later date if they relate to newly supplemented grounds for the decision to which it was not possible to object earlier.
 Objections on matters that have been decided when the planning documentation was issued shall not be taken into account (Section 190(1) of the new Building Act).
 The new Building Act also expressly provides that parties may only object to the extent that their rights or interests which give rise to participation may be directly affected (Section 190(2) and (3)).
 This is also significant in terms of ensuring effective judicial protection, as the use of objections that have not already been raised in the proceedings before the construction authority is limited, with the exception of projects requiring an EIA (and similarly, planning documentation requiring an SEA).